 About Wren

-Wren is a female Boykin Spaniel about 2 years old.
+Wren is a female Boykin Spaniel over 2 years old.
 Carefully selected as a great representative of her breed, Tammie decided to make her part of their program.
 Tammie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level